 So what does it cost to sail around the world (and RV across North America) and how in the heck can we afford it?
 Well you need two things for sure, a boat that floats and money to cruise on.
-Let’s look at Sundowner’s cost and refit first then the funding of the trip itself including the monthly cruising costs in 6 month blocks.
+Let’s look at Sundowner’s cost and refit first then the funding of the trip itself including the monthly cruising costs in 6 month blocks (with newly added RV costs).

 Cost of a Cruising Boat Refit

 In the planning stages of our trip we scoured the web for information on good seaworthy boats.
 We want to cross oceans!
 We both fell in love with the Westsails or Wetsnails as they are refered to due to their sluggishness.
 We were lucky enough to find Sundowner, our Westsail 32 for sale close by in Slidell.
 She was in obvious need of some refit, but had sailed around the world 3 times already and we fell in love.

 We paid an initial cost of $30,000 for Sundowner in May-2010 and estimated another $30,000 in refit cost for a total cost of $60,000.
 The estimated refit cost soon grew to $70,000 as costs typically do for a total cost of $100,000-ready to go offshore.
 We have been doing everything we can ourselves only needing to hire outside help for things like the bottom job and crane use for the engine removal.
 This has and will save us TONS!

 We created a budget which outlines all of our estimated refit areas and try very hard to stay within those numbers and not add too many non-essential items that will bring the cost over $100,000.
 In December 2014 we finished Sundowner’s Refit!
 We kept a detailed record of everything we spent on the boat

 Here is the FINAL Cost Breakdown by refit category (as of Dec-2014):

 |Boat Cost||$ 30,248|